Frequently Asked Questions

 How can I get directions to Camp Nakamun?

-There are very clear directions to Camp Nakamun on our website and we strongly recommend using these.
-Using map quest or Google maps often leads people to the opposite side of the lake and gets them lost.
+If you have GPS or Google Maps, then just type our name in and you're good to go.
+Otherwise, there are clear directions to Camp Nakamun on our website and we strongly recommend using these.
 Click here for directions and a map.

 Will there be other groups on-site when our group is at camp?